-The following table sets forth, as of the close of business on March 13, 2023, information about the 1,687,795 shares of Common Stock (calculated based on 56,986,044 shares outstanding) beneficially owned by each of the Company's current directors, nominees for director, executive officers and named executive officers.
-The "named executive officers" are those individuals set forth in the "Summary Compensation Table for 2022" included herein.
-Unless otherwise indicated, all directors, nominees for director, executive officers and named executive officers have sole voting and investment power with respect to the shares of Common Stock reported.
-The table and the accompanying footnotes set forth the foregoing persons' current positions with the Company, principal occupations and employment over the preceding five years, age and directorships held in certain other publicly-owned companies.
+The following table sets forth, as of the close of business on March 13, 2025, information about the approximately 2.7% of shares of Common Stock (calculated based on 110,756,256 shares outstanding) beneficially owned by each of the Company's current directors, nominees for director, executive officers and NEOs, as determined in accordance with Rule 13d-3 of the Exchange Act.
+The NEOs are those individuals set forth in the "Summary Compensation Table for 2024" included herein.
+Unless otherwise indicated, all directors, nominees for director, and NEOs have sole voting and investment power with respect to the shares of Common Stock reported.
+Other than with respect to our directors (whose biographical information is set forth under "Proposal 1: Election of Directors - Director Nominee Biographies"), the table and the accompanying footnotes set forth the foregoing persons' current positions with the Company, principal occupations and employment over the preceding five years, age and directorships held in certain other publicly-owned companies.

 Common Stock Beneficially Owned

-Principal Occupation, Employment, etc. as of March 13, 2023 Percent of Class
+Principal Occupation, Employment, etc. as of March 13, 2025 Percent of Class

 Chairman and Chief Executive Officer

-Gregory L. Christopher (1) 813,359 1.4%
+Gregory L. Christopher (1) 1,462,431 1.3%

 Independent Directors

-Elizabeth Donovan (2) 25,000
+Elizabeth Donovan (2) 56,733

-William C. Drummond (3) 3,200
+William C. Drummond 15,133

-Gary S. Gladstein (5) 180,695
+Gary S. Gladstein (3) 359,873

-Scott J. Goldman (6) 60,145
+Scott J. Goldman (4) 105,876

-John B. Hansen (7) 82,107
+John B. Hansen (5) 118,914

-Terry Hermanson (8) 58,126
+Terry Hermanson 110,082

-Charles P. Herzog, Jr. (9) 38,024
+Charles P. Herzog, Jr. (6) 70,319

 Section 16 Officers

-Jeffrey A. Martin 194,783
+Jeffrey A. Martin 342,958

-Executive Vice President, Chief Financial Officer and Treasurer since February 14, 2013; age $56^{(11)}$
+Executive Vice President, Chief Financial Officer and Treasurer since February 14, 2013; age $58^{(7)}$

-Christopher J. Miritello 53,979
+Christopher J. Miritello 123,871

-Executive Vice President, General Counsel and Secretary since January 1, 2017; age $40^{(13)}$
+Executive Vice President, General Counsel and Secretary since January 1, 2017; age $42^{(8)}$

-Steffen Sigloch 178,277
+Steffen Sigloch 179,128

-Chief Manufacturing Officer since May 4, 2017; age 54 (15)
+Chief Manufacturing Officer since May 4, 2017; age 56 (9)

-SECTION 16 OFFICERS AND DIRECTORS AS A GROUP 1,687,795 3.0%
+SECTION 16 OFFICERS AND DIRECTORS AS A GROUP 2,945,318 2.7%